seantis/seantis.people/README.rst

   should have the option to create its own set of fields.
 At the same time there should be at least one reasonable standard.

 - Some fields should only be visible with certain permissions.
-Think mobile phone number.

-- Elected officials are part of many comitees and councils.
-It must be easy to define the timespans during which any person was part of such an organization.
-It must also always be clear what the role of the person was.
+- It must be possible to put people into various organisations and show the membership of those organisations.

 Design
 ------

-This is how we plan to scratch the aforementioned itches:
+This is how it is done:

 - We give the user the possiblity to define a list of people.
 Each list consists of a number of dexterity objects with IPerson behavior.
 Within one list only one dexterity type is allowed.

+- This list of people is the same for all lists of people - it's just that the contained people must all have the same type.

 - Through the schema of the dexterity type we define the fields, their required read and write permissions, the fields shown in the list, the order